 2012 GMC Canyon Review

-Test driverssay that while the 2012 GMC Canyon is a decent compact pickup truck, it’s outdone by competitors in nearly every way.
+Reviewers driverssay that while the 2012 GMC Canyon is a decent compact pickup truck, it’s outdone by competitors in nearly every way.

 Though the GMC Canyon is practical and useful for shoppers who want a basic, utilitarian pickup, its engines and interior are subpar.
 Its smaller engines lack power, and its powerful V8 comes with the trade-off of especially poor fuel economy.
 In addition, its interior quality and materials are seriously lacking when compared with competitors like the Nissan Frontier and Toyota Tacoma.

-However, if you’re in the market for a sharp-looking truck that’s a good value, reviewers say the GMC Canyon might be the truck for you.
+However, if you’re in the market for a sharp-looking truck that’s a good value, critics say the GMC Canyon might be the truck for you.
 It hasn’t seen many significant updates since its last redesign in 2007, but it still manages to look up-to-date and brawny, much like its full-size GMC Sierra sibling.
 "The 2012 GMC Canyon looks sharp and offers good light-duty pickup truck value," says Edmunds.
 “But in just about every other area, it doesn't measure up to its competition."

 Other Trucks to Consider